 This cenote can be very deep in some parts so it might not be as great of an option for families or small children.

-This cenote can be accessed by car from Playa del Carmen in roughly 25 minutes.
-It costs 100 pesos which is roughly $5.
+Cenote Jardin del Eden can be accessed by car from Playa del Carmen in roughly 25 minutes.

 This cenote got its name from people calling it the Taj Mahal.
 It has mesmerizing natural beauty and is a semi-open cenote very popular among scuba divers.